andrewcstewart/awesome-democracy-data/README.md

 - :us: [Voter Study Group](https://www.voterstudygroup.org/data) - The data shared here derive from the VOTER Survey (Views of the Electorate Research Survey) starting in 2016 and weekly Democracy Fund and UCLA Nationscape surveys spanning July 2019 to December 2020.
 These data form the basis for Voter Study Group analysis and reporting and are available for use by other scholars and journalists interested in engaging the public in meaningful conversations.

-## :hammer_and_wrench: Electoral reform

-- :us: [Planscore](https://planscore.org/about/historical-data/) - PlanScore presents estimates of the efficiency gap, partisan bias, and the mean-median difference for congressional and state legislative district plans dating back to 1972.
-Simon Jackman, Eric McGhee, and Nicholas Stephanopoulos compiled these estimates in their academic and litigation-related work.

-## :balance_scale: Election laws
+## :balance_scale: Election laws & reforms

 - :globe_with_meridians: [Electoral System Design Database](https://www.idea.int/data-tools/data/electoral-system-design) - The Electoral System Design Database provides comparative data on electoral systems used in 217 countries and territories across the globe.
 Compared to other similar datasets, this expansive international coverage makes this database the most comprehensive source of information in the elections field.
 Interactive tools, including maps and graphs, allow users to easily compare regions and sub-regions, filter necessary data and export raw data for further analyses.
 Country pages provide in depth country level data in a historical format.
 - :us: [State Elections Legislation Database](https://www.ncsl.org/research/elections-and-campaigns/elections-legislation-database.aspx) - This database contains state legislation related to the administration of elections introduced in 2011 through this year, 2020.
+- :us: [Planscore](https://planscore.org/about/historical-data/) - PlanScore presents estimates of the efficiency gap, partisan bias, and the mean-median difference for congressional and state legislative district plans dating back to 1972.
+Simon Jackman, Eric McGhee, and Nicholas Stephanopoulos compiled these estimates in their academic and litigation-related work.

 ## :package: Packaged datasets